nomad-xyz/docs/docs/dev/token-bridge.md

 When a custom token is enrolled, that token no longer has a 1:1 correspondence between local representation and canonical identifier.
 Instead, there are >1 local representations.
 Incoming transfers mint the **latest** representation (the most recently enrolled custom token), while outgoing transfer may burn **any** previous representation.
 This ensures that users' tokens are never invalidated, but new users get the best version.

 For convenience, we also expose a `migrate` function that allows users to immediately exchange any previous representation for the **latest** representation.
 This allows a user to upgrade outdated representations and receive the latest without dispatching a cross-chain message.

+### Dust

+We provide the users with `dust` in order to facilitate their onboarding to the chain (all chains apart from Ethereum).

+We provide no guarantees to the end users that they will necessarily receive gas from the Dust feature.
+We provide it in **good faith** that it won't be abused and will be used by users who need it.

+Dust is donated by people who are incentivized for users to have gas after they bridge.
+Large $$$ values of dust should not be donated at any given time and we are actively talking with teams to avoid doing so.

+It is hoped that the gas is used for genuine users, but not a concern if the gas is used improperly, as it should be of negligible importance to the donor.